Terms of Service

 - Mediation.
 If the dispute between the parties relating to or arising out of this Agreement is not resolved within five Business Days of notification of the dispute, the parties must agree to submit the dispute to mediation, administered by lawyers engaged in alternative dispute resolution;

 - Arbitration.
-If the dispute between the parties relating to or arising out of this Agreement is not settled by mediation, either party may by written notice to the other refer the dispute to arbitration administered by the Institute of Arbitrators of Australia or equivalent in the USA.
-The arbitrator will be agreed between the parties from a panel suggested by the President of the Institute of Arbitrators Australia or equivalent in the USA, or failing Agreement, an arbitrator will be appointed by the President of the Institute of Arbitrators Australia or equivalent in the USA; and
+If the dispute between the parties relating to or arising out of this Agreement is not settled by mediation, either party may by written notice to the other refer the dispute to arbitration administered by the Institute of Arbitrators of Australia or equivalent in the USA or UK.
+The arbitrator will be agreed between the parties from a panel suggested by the President of the Institute of Arbitrators Australia or equivalent in the USA or UK, or failing Agreement, an arbitrator will be appointed by the President of the Institute of Arbitrators Australia or equivalent in the USA or UK; and

 - Court proceedings.
 A party may not commence court proceedings in relation to a dispute relating to or arising out of this Agreement until it has exhausted the above Negotiation, Mediation and Arbitration procedures in this clause, unless the party seeks appropriate injunctive or other interlocutory relief to preserve property or rights or to avoid losses that are not compensable in damages.